emdrayallday/art-api-exam-nolist/README.md

 3. Create a database

-Using roo.land to add a database type `roo db add <dbname>` in your terminal:
+Using roo.land type this command in the terminal:

 ```
 $ roo db add <dbname>